RichardVN/Train-Escape-Game/README.md

 # Train-Escape

 ## About
-A text-based, escape room styled game that takes place on a runaway train.
+Description: A text-based, escape room styled game that takes place on a runaway train.

 Author: Richard Nguyen